-Using zero-emission vehicles, Tesla Transfers provides a greener option to Verbier.
+Using zero-emission vehicles, Tesla Transfers provide a greener option when travelling to Verbier luxury chalets.
 Passengers travel in the Tesla Model S which seats four passengers and boasts a panoramic sunroof.
 There is plenty of room for luggage in the back and front (where the engine normally lives) and a roof box can be added at no extra cost for excess luggage.

 If you are short on time, then a heli-transfer could be an option.
 From Sion, it is around a 20-minute flight to Le Châble.

 Based in Sion, Heli Alps operates a fleet of state-of-the-art helicopters carrying up to seven passengers.
 Equipped with a leather interior, soundproofing system and air conditioning, you are sure to have comfortable flight.

 Aside from being scenic and eco-friendly, travelling by train also allows you to carry excess luggage without additional charges.
 Whilst Verbier doesn’t have its own train station, Le Châble does.
 As we already mentioned, it is just a 15-minute drive to Verbier from Le Châble, or you can take the gondola directly into the resort.